Analysis of Space (ICM475) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• Provides internalize of the importance of social and cultural facets of place
+• Understand the significance of social and cultural factors of a space.

 Weekly Subjects and Releated Preparation Studies